-Data mining and machine learning tools are going to be needed to explore such large data sets, and Speaker worries that those tools are not vet as well developed as the ones for collecting.
+Data mining and machine learning tools are going to be needed to explore such large data sets, and Speaker worries that those tools are not yet as well developed as the ones for collecting.
 It's a concern others share.
 "The interesting thing about this pandemic is that we may end up with too much information and very little sense of how to sort through it," says historian Erica Charters at the University of Oxford, UK.

-An iron lung, a breathing aid for people paralysed by polio, as displayed in the Science Museum, London, in the 1950s.
+An iron lung, a breathing aid for people paralysed by polio, in the Science Museum, London.